brevzin/cpp_proposals/2806_do_expr/do-expr.md

 With either of the two approaches to extending lifetime, either (2) or (3), this deadlocks.
 The two `lock_guard`s aren't destroyed until after the initialization of `i`, or even later, and so whichever one is locked first is still alive when the second one is locked.

 That means the choice is between extending the lifetime of variables to avoid dangling references and keeping the lifetime of variables the same to maintain the usual C++ destructor rules.
 The familiarity and expectation of the latter is so strong that (1) is likely the only option.
+After all, scoped lifetimes is one of the fundamental rules of C++.

 This does suggest that there needs to be some way to explicitly extend a variable to the outer scope.
 After all, a `do` expression's control flow behaves as if its in that outer scope (we `return` from the enclosing function, `continue` the enclosing loop, etc.), so there is definitely a compelling argument to me made that variables belong in that scope as well.
-But they probably need some sort of annotation:
+But they probably need some sort of annotation - something like a reverse lambda capture:

 ::: bq
 ```cpp